PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/testing/behat.md

 ## Shared storage

 The [SharedStorage](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/tests/Integration/Behaviour/Features/Context/SharedStorage.php) is responsible for holding certain values in memory which are shared across the feature.
-The most common example is the `id` reference - we specify a certain keyword e.g. `prouduct1` before creating it, and once the command returns the auto-incremented value, we set it in shared storage like this `SharedStorage::getStorage()->set($orderReference, $orderId->getValue());`.
+The most common usage example is the `id` reference - we specify a certain keyword e.g. `prouduct1` before creating it, and once the command returns the auto-incremented value, we set it in shared storage like this `SharedStorage::getStorage()->set($orderReference, $orderId->getValue());`.
 In upcoming scenarios we can reuse this reference to get the record, something like this:
 ```php
     protected function getProductForEditing(string $reference): ProductForEditing
     {